 - May consume high CPU usage

 However, video streaming software is not sufficient to optimize your streaming quality.
 For maximum video streaming, you should connect your streaming software to a video streaming service like Castr.
-With Castr, you can stream to multiple destinations at the same time, track the analytics of your video performance, schedule pre-recording videos, store videos in the cloud, and perform many other tasks.
+With Castr, you can stream to multiple destinations at the same time, stream to your own website, track the analytics of your video performance, schedule pre-recording videos, store videos in the cloud, and perform many other tasks.